Subject Policy

 At Longton Primary School, we aim to promote positive Mental Health for every member of our school community including, staff, pupils and families.
 We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable pupils.

-To support this, we have a designated person who runs the ‘Relax Kids’ and ‘Confident Me’ programme.
+To support this, we have designated people who run the ‘Relax Kids’ and ‘Confident Me’ programme.
 We also make use of specialist teachers when necessary.

 Teaching & Learning: